 The Proper Names of 17 Bodily Functions

 But if that’s what’s on the outside, what about what happens on the inside?
-Well, it turns out the English language has quite a rich collection of formal, medical, and old fashioned words for all of the reflexes and reactions that our bodies naturally carry out without a second thought from us.
+The English language has a rich collection of formal, medical, and old fashioned words for all of the reflexes and reactions that our bodies naturally carry out without a second thought from us.
 So the next time you’re stretching as you get out of bed, or you interrupt an important meeting with a ructus or a borborygmus, you’ll at least have the perfect word for it.

 A study in 2013 found that when people laugh, it’s only because they’ve found something funny about 20 percent of the time.
 The rest of the time, we use laughter as a means of signaling things like agreement, affection, ease, and nostalgia that we evolved long before communication through language was possible.
 And a fit of spontaneous, uproarious, unrestrained laughter is called cachinnation.